Why become a Naturia cooperator?

 Like any project, it is possible that the cooperative will not reach its economic viability.
 At that point, we will have to sell the company and its assets.

-The fruit of the sale will be used in priority to reimburse the loans (bank and private), the suppliers and then the cooperators.
-The pact of the co-operators stipulates that the valuation of the possible remaining capital will be transferred to another project in accordance with our values.
+The fruit of the sale will be used in priority to pay back the loans (bank and private), the suppliers and then the cooperators.

 16. What is the compensation policy at Naturia?

 The tasks which are paid for the moment are those which are directly linked to the economic activity of the camp-site, i.e. the function of management, the holding of the store, the bar, the implementation of the small restoration.
 We are often at least two cooperators simultaneously for these activities but the available means allow at best the payment of only one person.
 We are currently thinking about the financial recognition of the people who invest themselves including for the hours spent since the beginning of the project.

 Trainees and students are also paid according to the scales in force to support the economic activity of the site.